-safe-holdings does not tolerate money laundering and supports the fight against money launderers. safe-holdings follows the guidelines set by the Laws and rules of Saint Vincent and the Grenadines (SVG) Joint Money Laundering Steering Group.
-The Laws and rules of Saint Vincent and the Grenadines (SVG) is a full member of the Financial Action Task Force (FATF), the intergovernmental body whose purpose is to combat money laundering and terrorist financing.
+Safe-holdings does not tolerate money laundering and supports the fight against money launderers. safe-holdings follows the guidelines set by the st. vincent and the grenadines’s Joint Money Laundering Steering Group.
+The st. vincent and the grenadines is a full member of the Financial Action Task Force (FATF), the intergovernmental body whose purpose is to combat money laundering and terrorist financing.

 - ensuring clients have valid proof of identification

 - determining that clients are not known or suspected terrorists by checking their names against lists of known or suspected terrorists

 - informing clients that the information they provide may be used to verify their identity

 - closely following clients’ money transactions

 - Not accepting cash, money orders, third party transactions, exchange houses transfers or Western Union transfers.